Ukraine talks ‘moving in positive direction’ in allied meeting, PM says

 Ukraine needs “a set of very robust security guarantees, and not paper guarantees” he also said, as previous promises were “shattered by successive Russian aggressions”.

-The call, which also heard from Ukrainian President Volodymyr Zelensky, was attended by US secretary of state Marco Rubio, in a rare example of American involvement in the coalition’s discussions.
+The call, which also heard from Ukrainian President Volodymyr Zelensky, was attended by US secretary of state Marco Rubio, in a rare example of US involvement in the coalition’s discussions.

+The coalition leaders agreed to “accelerate” work on security guarantees for Ukraine alongside Mr Rubio, according to a joint statement released after their meeting on Tuesday.

+The statement from Chancellor Friedrich Merz of Germany, Mr Macron, and Sir Keir added: “They tasked their military authorities to complete joint planning work to that effect.”

 Addressing the Commons on Tuesday, Sir Keir vowed that Britain would “never falter” in its support for Ukraine, but warned of a “tough road ahead” for Kyiv.